khainesesr/pyesrlogger-package/readme.md

 # Package Description

 This package provides a simple logging decorator for Python jobs.
-This decorator will insert rows to an SQL table on both success and failure, and send an email on failure to specified individuals.
+When deployed on sys_informatics account, this decorator will insert rows to an SQL table on both success and failure, and send an email on failure to specified individuals.
+Testing locally on windows will only return a string representation of the error in the python terminal.

 ## Installation